-Join Steve Caplin for an in-depth discussion in this video Selecting the door, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Selecting the door, part of Photoshop: Creating Perspective.

 In order to open this door, we first need to remove it. …And so the first step is to select the outline of the door. …I'm going to hide our vanishing lines, we don't need them just yet. …So let's zoom in on the door.
 We can select the outline using any …number of tools.
 I'm going to use the Lasso tool. …Now, when you're using the Lasso tool in Photoshop, it defaults to simply tracing …a Free-form outline wherever you drag.
 A useful trick with the Lasso tool is if …you hold down the Alt key on a PC, Option key on a Mac, after you first Click, it …will now draw straight lines between the points where we Click.…